This page was last updated on 2/15/2021 at 9:35 AM.

-The virus impacts each person differently and the effectiveness of treatment options also differs from person to person.
+The virus that causes COVID-19 infection impacts each person differently, and the effectiveness of treatment options also differs from person to person.
 Rest assured, you or your loved ones will receive the treatment option that may work best for you.
-At Lehigh Valley Health Network, we are committed to providing our patients and community with the best possible care and treatments.
+At Lehigh Valley Health Network (LVHN), we are committed to providing our patients and community with the best possible care and treatments.
 Our research scientists are integrated with our clinical departments for a comprehensive, collaborative approach to research, including COVID-19 clinical trials.

 Donation of convalescent plasma for the treatment of other patients with COVID-19